 And sometimes, yes, we all have to reinvent ourselves to make a bit of money.
 So, Joanne quick-like learned all about agriculture and beef production so she could be the town's Project Coordinator, assessing folks to get a nationally recognized certificate to prove they could manage a cattle station 'hands down.'
 In her ‘spare time’, she provided the little local ‘newsletter’ (which the locals read religiously...) with her 350-word fitness and health articles, weekly.
-Joanne was very inspired by these so hard-working people who for generations ran and worked their families’ 20,000 acre plus ‘Cattle Stations’.
-As she figured it, she was ‘lazy’ by just working 45 hours/week in comparison to their 80 hours/week and then some, and having no time off on weekends.
+Joanne was very inspired by these so hard-working people who for generations ran and worked their families’ 20,000 acre plus ‘Cattle Stations.'
+No wonder she thought she was ‘lazy’ by just working 45 hours/week in comparison to their 80 hours/week and then some, and having no time off on weekends.

 But, before leaving Hughenden, those fine folks gave Joanne their 100% support, for a final time.
 A number of the locals gathered one very cold winter night to listen to her reading of novel excerpts.
-Within 14 days, she sold 50 copies of Eagles of the Rainbow Volume I, which then was entitled Like an Eagle from her stall at the annual ‘Show Days’.
+Within 14 days, she sold 50 copies of EAGLES OF THE RAINBOW FOREVER Volume I.

 What do you think of her shower?
 That and the toilet were a good 85 steps from her 4 X 16 ft caravan.